A Practical Framework of Key Performance Indicators for Multi-Robot Lunar and Planetary Field Tests: ACKNOWLEDGMENT

 \subsection{Scenario 1: Ilmenite Exploration}

 Ilmenite (\textit{FeTiO$_3$}) is a promising, quasi-globally abundant source of oxygen for life support and an oxidizer for propulsion \cite{crawford2015lunar}.
 While the horizontal extent of ilmenite can be inferred from its proxies TiO$_2$ and FeO, the vertical extent is largely unknown \cite{giguere2020volcanic}.
-The goal of this mission is therefore to (1) characterize vertical profiles using impact craters as natural windows into deeper layers, and (2) validate horizontal distributions with in situ measurements.
-The latter enables cross-correlation with orbital FeO and TiO$_2$ maps, which is essential for validating remote-sensing techniques and extrapolating ilmenite abundance to unvisited locations.
+The mission goal is therefore to (1) characterize vertical profiles using impact craters as natural windows into deeper layers, and (2) validate horizontal distributions with in situ measurements for cross-correlation with orbital maps.